 March 2, 2021.
 The following article has been updated to clarify language used by attorney Cassone representing Mr. Sherr in Stamford Superior Court in 2017.
-Attorney Tom Cassone argued in court that even if defendants conduct could be considered “obnoxious,” as alleged by plaintiff, it was protected free speech under the First Amendment.
-An attorney for Mr. Cassone said at no point did Mr. Cassone assert that defendants’ conduct was obnoxious, nor does he believe that today.
+Attorney Tom Cassone argued in court that even “if” defendants conduct could be considered “obnoxious,” as alleged by plaintiff, it was protected free speech under the First Amendment.

 Original story, July 2017.
 After five hours in Stamford Superior Court’s room 6A on Wednesday and another three hours on Thursday, Judge Edward Karazin, Jr. issued his ruling on Peter Bernstein’s request for an injunction against Jason Auerbach, Peter Sherr and Randall Smith for allegedly interfering with his petition efforts.